ambiot/documents/docs/source/ambd_arduino/examples/peripheral/IR - Transmit IR NEC Raw Data And Decode.rst

   |7|

-  Figure 7: Pin configuration of IR Emitter and Ameba RTL8722
+  Figure 7: Pin configuration of IR Emitter and AMB21/AMB22

   |8|